 The benefits listed above are undoubtedly crucial for businesses.
 Yet, you may ask, “If I only use the internet for watching streaming services, gaming, and social media, why should I use VPN?“

-The previous sections have already mentioned a couple of benefits but here is slightly more defined and explained in detail.
+The previous sections have mentioned a few benefits but here is slightly more defined and explained in detail.

 Most would answer data privacy when it comes to the inquiry of what is a virtual private network’s most essential benefit.

 Do you know that your ISP can access and track all internet activity for anyone connected to it?
 This includes what websites you’re browsing, the times you access them, and how you interact with the pages.

 While this fact may appear harmless at a glance, it could bring you inconveniences at the very least.
 In worse cases, your private data can be stolen.

 To better understand how serious internet privacy can be, imagine someone can view your activities, even in real-time.
 All of it is saved somewhere, and you have no control over who has access.

 Your browser’s incognito mode can only do so much to protect your privacy.
 At any point, your data, like browsing history, are accessible to third parties.
 They could target you with ads based on how you behave online, which can be cumbersome.